TILEPROXY BETA 7 (Tileproxy_Beta7_mar21.zip) A Brief "Getting Started" Tutorial

 Ready to go?

-A. Start TileProxy from the START>ALL PROGRAMS>TILE PROXY> START TILEPROXY menu link, and wait for TileProxy to Boot up (in a DOS window).
-It will generate some lines of text and then stabilize, ready to go.
+A. Start TileProxy from the START > ALL PROGRAMS > TILE PROXY > START TILEPROXY menu link, and wait for TileProxy to Boot up (in a DOS window).
+It will generate some lines of text and then stabilize, indicating it's ready to go.

 B. Then boot FS and load a flight.
 Now wait a while.
 Depending on which version of FS you're using it may take 5-15 or more minutes to download all the textures from the internet and load them into FS (longer usually for FSX than FS9).
 Be patient.
-The FS loading bar will slow at around 36% when tiles begin to download.
+The FS loading bar will slow at certain places and seem to stall when tiles begin to download.
 This is normal.
+If you've started FS in "windowed" mode so you can see the LOD levels filling out in the TileProxy window you're on your way!
 Go wash the dishes, walk the dog, whatever.
 If you've configured everything correctly it should load your flight soon enough.

 SOME TIPS and TROUBLESHOOTING: